 Effects of Forfeited Shares

-- Cessation of Membership – The members whose shares are forfeited ceases to be the member of the company and his name is strike off from the register of members.
+- Cessation of Membership – The members whose shares are forfeited ceases to be a member of the company, and his name is strike off from the register of members.

-- Liability as a Past Member – If the company goes into liquidation within one year of the share forfeiture than such a person whose shares are forfeited can be considered as a List B contributory.
+- Liability as a Past Member – If the company goes into liquidation within one year of the share forfeiture, then such a person whose shares are forfeited can be considered as a List B contributory.

-After reading the above content we understand that there are certain requirements to be fulfilled in order to forfeit shares of a member and the accounting treatment should reflect the transactions in a fair manner.
+After reading the above content, we understand that there are specific requirements to be fulfilled to forfeit shares of a member, and the accounting treatment should fairly reflect the transactions.

-This has been a guide to What is Forfeited Shares and it’s meaning.
-Here we discuss the process of forfeited shares, its journal entries along with an example and its effects.
+This article has been a guide to What is Forfeited Shares, and it’s meaning.
+Here we discuss the process of forfeited shares, its journal entries along with an example, and its effects.
 You can learn more about from the following articles –